-According to Ibrahim and Baker (2018), Transactional Stress Theory emphasises the cognitive process of coping with work pressure and focuses on the dynamics that exist between employees and the work that is being done.
+According to Hazril Izwar Ibrahim and Rogis Baker (2018), Transactional Stress Theory emphasises the cognitive process of coping with work pressure and focuses on the dynamics that exist between employees and the work that is being done.
 Transactional stress can arise not just within an individual or in an environment but also in the relationship between the two.
 The stress element describes the influence of emotions on all facets of stress.
 According to Model Transactional Stress, stress is an assessment brought on by the environment that jeopardises a person's wellbeing.
 Nowadays, society takes workplace stress very seriously since it harms workers' health and lowers productivity.
-Stress at work occurs when, among other things, the necessary is completed in a way that is out of proportion to the capacity available (Baker, 2020).
+Stress at work occurs when, among other things, the necessary is completed in a way that is out of proportion to the capacity available (Baker et al., 2020).